 Should You Buy the Sunbeam Hot-2-Trot?

-The Sunbeam Hot-2-Trot is perfect for travel applications and occasional use, but it doesn't have the power or durability for regular ironing chores.
+The Hot-2-Trot is ideal for travel applications, small space living, and occasional use, but it doesn't have the power or durability for regular ironing chores.
 There are other options in our test suite that are more efficient and only a little more expensive, so take a minute to consider your priorities before making your purchase.

 The Hot-2-Trot is among the least expensive options in our test suite.
 With this low price comes a lack of performance and power, so this is only a valuable purchase if your main concern is portability.
 If saving money is a priority, the Black+Decker D3030 Allure is a top-scoring product with excellent detailing ability for an affordable price.
 If your focus is truly only on detailing, the unique Panasonic NI-70SR Cordless takes the cake in that regard, though it performs poorly after about 45 seconds off of its heating cradle.
 But if portability truly is your main concern and your travel ironing jobs aren't that difficult, the miniature Hot-2-Trot may just have what you need.